Improve Lung Health and Protect Your Immune System With These Vital Behaviors

 There are many things we can do to arm ourselves against illness and improve lung capacity.
 Perhaps healthy behaviors that we cognitively understand, yet haven’t necessarily put into practice yet.
 The good news is that each day brings new opportunities to improve our health and well being.

-If you haven’t started exercising yet – then there’s no better time than the present.
-The human body is meant to move often.
-Whether it is a 30 minute brisk walk or a strength training program, it’s never too late to improve your lung capacity (the amount of oxygen your lungs take up).
+If you haven’t started exercising yet – start now.
+The human body is meant to move.
+Whether you take a 30 minute brisk walk or start a strength training program, it’s never too late to improve your lung capacity (the amount of oxygen your lungs take up).
 Exercise also releases various proteins that can help maintain immunity.

 The American College of Sports Medicine Guidelines recommend the following for aerobic activity: